-In the interim period while a Memorandum of Understanding (MoU) is being prepared for your specific routes, AHVLA will support you through the process of carrying out the compliance checks.
+Ahead of a Memorandum of Understanding (MoU) being established, AHVLA will support you through the process of carrying out the compliance checks.
 On taking a booking, you will need to request copies of the relevant animal health documentation from the assistance dog owner.
 The Animal Health and Veterinary Laboratories Agency (AHVLA) will give you a list of the documents that the assistance dog owner will need to send to you.
-You will need to send copies of this documentation to AHVLA in good time before the date of sailing.
+As soon as possible after the booking is made, you will need to send copies of this documentation to AHVLA.
 They will help you carry out the compliance check by confirming that the documentation is in order.
 We recommend that these checks are carried out as far in advance of embarkation as possible.
 This will allow plenty of time for any issues to be resolved.

-You will also need to have an electronic microchip scanner available each time an assistance dog embarks onto one of your vessels4.
+You will need to have an electronic microchip scanner available each time an assistance dog embarks onto one of your vessels.
 On embarkation, a member of staff will need to hand the scanner to the owner so that they can scan the assistance dog's microchip.
 The member of staff will then need to check that the microchip number matches the number in the accompanying official documentation.
-On disembarkation, a final check may be needed to ensure that the tapeworm treatment has been correctly applied5.
-AHVLA will be able to explain these checks to you in more detail.